powerwolf543/RxSwiftPlayground/README.md

 # RxSwiftPlayground
-A iOS project that is practiced with `RxSwift`
+An iOS project that is practiced with `RxSwift`

 ## Author